Broughton Shopping Park: Shop info

-Tim Hortons opened their first drive-through store in Wales at the centre, taking over the previously occupied Carphone Warehouse unit.
+Tim Hortons opened their first drive-through store in Wales at the centre before closing in late 2025, taking over the previously occupied Carphone Warehouse unit.

 Lush opened their first store in North Wales at the park in July 2023.
 The store is located in the previous Monsoon between Black Sheep Coffee and River Island.

 Impact

 A report released by the owners British Land, conducted by independent economics consultancy, Regeneris, in June 2018, detailed the impact Broughton Centre has had on the local Broughton-Bretton community and the wider Flintshire-Cheshire area, the report's findings are:

 Infrastructure

 From 2014 to 2017, British Land invested over £24 million into improvements and new developments of the centre.

 Economic

 Broughton Centre provides 1,900 jobs, in which 1 in 4 are in the retail sector, and 1 in every 40 jobs in Flintshire is supported by Broughton Centre.
 At the centre's annual jobs fair in 2017, 1000+ attendees were present, in which 60% gained employment at the site.

 £53 million in GVA, was contributed to the Flintshire economy each year, with the contribution to all of Wales being £84 million. £6.7 million is collected annually in business rates by Flintshire County Council from the park, 10% of all business rate collection in Flintshire.

 66% of goods and services provided to Broughton Centre is provided by local businesses, £462,000 of the centre's expenditure goes to local businesses within a 25-mile radius, in 2017.